 as a child in front of God,

-that’s what it is like for me
+that’s what it feels like for me

-in this very fertile instant
+in this fertile instant

 Gathering moss so the stone rolls